Evolutionary Retrofitting: Offline Mode Experiments

 \subsubsection{Context}

-We explore the application of AfterLearnER in the context of the game 'Doom', in the framework defined in \citep{doomai}.

-Our study focuses on two distinct setups: 'Normal mode', where the agent combats 10 bots, and 'Terminator mode', involving a confrontation with 20 bots.
+We explore the application of AfterLearnER in the context of the game ``Doom'', in the framework defined by \citet{doomai}.
+Our study focuses on two distinct setups: ``Normal mode'', where the agent combats 10 bots, and ``Terminator mode'', involving a confrontation with 20 bots.
 As the base trained network, we use the agent defined in~ \cite{doomai}, which is trained in \textit{Normal mode}.

-We add a flattened action head of length 35 in the final layer of the baseline network, where the output $o$ is adjusted to $o\cdot \exp\left(r\right)$, and these 35 scalars are the \hp{} to optimize.
+We add a flattened action head of length 35 in the final layer of the baseline network, where the output $o$ (of dimension 35) is adjusted to $o\cdot \exp\left(r\right)$: These 35 scalars are the \hp{} to optimize.